Vacation and Accountable Time

 Accountable Time.
 Accountable time includes all activities that are part of regular duties, including professional development and other accountable activities.
 Article 12.01(a) says that faculty members “are accountable for 10 months of the year.
 The 10 months accountable time includes such activities as teaching, the counselling of students, curriculum/program development, professional development and participation on a variety of educational committees.”
 The break between Christmas and New Year’s is considered accountable time and does not require attendance on campus for most faculty members (12.16), and Reading Break (12.19) is also considered accountable time.

 Entitlements.
 There are some differences between entitlements for different classifications of faculty.
 Regular faculty and full time NR2 faculty are entitled to 42 days of vacation under 12.12(a) and 21 days of PD time under 12.01(d).
 Part-time regular and part-time NR2 faculty members are entitled to the same number of days, but the days will be paid out at the percentage worked.
-In other words, if you are a 50% regular faculty member, you still get 42 days of vacation pay, but the pay will be at your normal rate, 50% of a full time salary.
-NR1 faculty members’ contract rate is inclusive of vacation pay, and there is no specific designation of numbers of non-teaching days.
+In other words, if you are a 50% regular faculty member, you still get 42 days of vacation pay, but the pay will be at your normal rate, 50% of a full-time salary.
+NR1 faculty members’ salary is inclusive of vacation pay for the duration of the contract only (usually one semester), and there is no specific designation of numbers of non-teaching days.

 Scheduling vacation time.
 Faculty who work in different areas will schedule their vacation time in different ways.
 For faculty who work in areas such as the libraries and counselling, this time will be scheduled in consultation with the administrator responsible and according to guidelines that are to be established in order to ensure continuous coverage.
 Under 12.12(b), “Employee preferences for vacation schedules will be taken into consideration in those guidelines.”
 For faculty who work in the semestered teaching areas, vacation normally is taken during the non-teaching semester.
 If a faculty member “voluntarily elects” to teach over three semesters, then according to 12.12(e) “vacation days will be scheduled intermittently throughout the academic year, taking operational requirements into account.”
 For faculty who teach in non-semestered teaching areas, vacation will normally be taken during scheduled non-teaching time.